Terence Tunberg

-Terence Tunberg (born 1950) is a professor of Latin at the University of Kentucky, specialising in Neo-Latin studies, especially the use of Ciceronian language; and the use of spoken Latin as a teaching tool.
+Terence Tunberg (born August 1950) is an American Latinist.
+He is a professor of Latin at the University of Kentucky, specializing in Neo-Latin studies, especially the use of Ciceronian language and the use of spoken Latin as a teaching tool.
 He is also Director of the university's Institute for Latin Studies.
 His academic output is in both Latin and English.

 Translator of children's books

 Terence and Jennifer Tunberg, his wife, have translated a number of children's books into Latin.
 These include Quomodo Invidiosulus Nomine Grinchus Christi Natalem Abrogaverit: How the Grinch Stole Christmas in Latin in 1998, Cattus Petasatus: The Cat in the Hat in Latin in 2000, Arbor Alma: The Giving Tree In Latin in 2002, and Green Eggs and Ham In Latin: Virent Ova!
 Viret Perna in 2003.

 They described translations of The Grinch as difficult, given the informality of the language, but attempted something that was playful but not so idiomatic as to be hard to read.